orbitalsqwib/tp/docs/DeveloperGuide.md

     Use case ends.

 * 3b.
-Note index is invalid or empty.
+Note index is invalid.

     * 3b1.
 System shows an error message.